Advancing Complex Video Object Segmentation via Progressive Concept Construction: Method

-During the online video segmentation process, frames are segmented sequentially, and the object concept is incrementally constructed as the video progresses.
+\textbf{Does \modelname~progressively construct concept-level representation?} During the online video segmentation process, frames are segmented sequentially, and the object concept is incrementally constructed as the video progresses.
 As a result, the final concept obtained after processing the entire video can be considered an expressive representation.
 This naturally leads to an intuitive idea: if the concept is indeed refined progressively, re-segmenting the video using the finalized concept should yield improved results.
-To validate this hypothesis, we define this re-segmentation process as an “offline” segmentation task and evaluate its effectiveness on the SeCVOS benchmark.
+To validate this hypothesis, we define this re-segmentation process as an “offline” segmentation task and evaluate its effectiveness on the \benchname benchmark.

 As shown in Table~\ref{tab:ablation_concept}, the offline strategy yields the highest performance, indicating that concept representations constructed from a more diverse and comprehensive set of frames lead to better segmentation quality.
 This aligns well with our core intuition: the model benefits from observing a richer set of visual cues to form a more complete and robust understanding of the target object.